stasher-city/interview-test/readme.md

 Styling is done with css modules:
 - https://github.com/css-modules/css-modules

+There are some json files with api responses, as examples in /mock

 To get started, clone the repo locally.
 You should have `yarn` installed globally, though you can probably make it work with `nmp` as well, if you prefer.
 To run the sample code first do a `yarn` and wait for the packages to install.
 Then `yarn dev` to start.